shreyam1008/visualise-oklch/README.md

 For VS Code Marketplace publishing, add a `VSCE_PAT` secret.
 Without that token, the repo can still package the VSIX and publish to Open VSX.

-## Site

-The project site lives in `docs/` and deploys to GitHub Pages with no build step.
-It is plain HTML/CSS/JS and includes:

-- interactive OKLCH sliders and equivalent CSS outputs
-- perceptual OKLCH vs HSL comparison ramps
-- Open Graph and structured data metadata
-- `robots.txt`, `sitemap.xml`, `site.webmanifest`, and `.nojekyll`

 ## License

 Apache 2.0.
 See [LICENSE](./LICENSE).